3- Simple and compound interest part 1.

 Solved problem 1.5 based on compound interest.

-Example 1.5 is a direct application for compound interest, HP borrowed money the loan is $1.0 Million for 3 years at 5% interest as compound interest, how much money will the company repay after the end of the 3 years?
+Example 1.5 is a direct application of compound interest.
+HP borrowed money, the loan is $1.0 million for 3 years at 5% interest as compound interest.

 The solution is shown in a tabulated form as in the next slide.

-Using Excel for compound interest value for example-1.5.
+Using Excel for compound interest value, for example-1.5.

 For interest cell is D6 and multiply by 1) to express the future value after one year or, 2 for the case of two years, etc.